okta/okta.github.io/_source/_docs/api/resources/oauth2.md

 {:.api .api-response .api-response-params}

 A successful revocation is denoted by an empty response with an HTTP 200.
-Note that revoking an invalid, expired, or revoked token is a success so information isn’t leaked.
+Note that revoking an invalid, expired, or revoked token is a success so information isn't leaked.

 ##### Token Authentication Methods